loorke/fp/README.md

 - sum
 - product

-Author didn't intend to write a complete Prelude that could've been used in the same manner as in Haskell.
-The package can be useful in some casual situations like the following:
+The package isn't intended to completely implement Prelude, but rather it's an useful tool for some casual issues like the following:

 ```go
 type StorageTimeModel struct{